seeebiii/aws-lambda-boilerplate/README.md

 **Run:**
 1. Add a [S3 bucket](https://aws.amazon.com/s3/) to [deploy.sh](./aws-lambda-java-starter/deploy.sh) where your packaged JS or JAR files are uploaded to.
-2. Run `./deploy.sh`
+2. Run `./deploy.sh` -> the script will print the urls to invoke your Lambda functions using the browser.
-3. Access the Java Lambda function called `java-starter-JavaFunction-XXX` using your [AWS Console](https://console.aws.amazon.com).
+3. Alternative: Access the Java Lambda functions called `java-starter-JavaFunctionOne-XXX` or `java-starter-JavaFunctionTwo-XXX` using your [AWS Console](https://console.aws.amazon.com).

 ## aws-lambda-node-java-starter
 **Folder:** [aws-lambda-node-java-starter](aws-lambda-node-java-starter)

-**Description:** Contains a simple starter project for NodeJS and Java using [yarn](https://yarnpkg.com) and [Maven](https://maven.apache.org/).
+**Description:** Contains a simple starter project for Node.js and Java using [yarn](https://yarnpkg.com) and [Maven](https://maven.apache.org/).

 **Run:**
 1. Add a [S3 bucket](https://aws.amazon.com/s3/) to [deploy.sh](aws-lambda-node-java-starter/deploy.sh) where your packaged JS or JAR files are uploaded to.
-2. Run `./deploy.sh`
+2. Run `./deploy.sh` -> the script will print the urls to invoke your Lambda functions using the browser.
-3. Access the NodeJS Lambda function called `node-java-starter-NodeFunction-XXX` using your [AWS Console](https://console.aws.amazon.com).
+3. Alternative: Access the Node.js Lambda function called `node-java-starter-NodeFunction-XXX` using your [AWS Console](https://console.aws.amazon.com).
-4. Access the Java Lambda function called `node-java-starter-JavaFunction-XXX` using your [AWS Console](https://console.aws.amazon.com).
+4. Alternative: Access the Java Lambda function called `node-java-starter-JavaFunction-XXX` using your [AWS Console](https://console.aws.amazon.com).

 ## License